 Gattaca has Vincent lose his contacts and is thus utterly helpless when he tries to cross a main drag (which is plain dumb in the first place).

 Done very scarily in the first film of The Mummy Trilogy.
 When Mr. Burns' glasses get broken in the tunnel, he must feel his way in the dark.
 He sees the mummy ahead of him, but his eyesight is so bad he's not sure he sees anything.
 He looks away, then back, only to be sure that someone/something was there because it's now gone.
 The mummy appears right behind him, so now he can see the mummy up close.
-He screams.
-And then gets his eyes and tongue ripped off.Which then mean that the Mummy, having his eyes, is short-sighted.
+He can only scream before he gets his eyes and tongue ripped out.Which then means that the Mummy, having his eyes, is short-sighted.
 No wonder he later thinks the lead female is his lover.
-Word of God says this was the idea in the original script, although they never draw explicit attention to it.
+Word of God says this was the idea in the original script, although they never drew explicit attention to it.

 Black Comedy example in Wild Wild West.
 Artemis Gordon has a device that can project the last thing a murder victim saw before he died, but to do so, he has to mount the victim's decapitated head onto the device.
 Anyway, at first, the image is very blurry (they can see someone who's obviously General McGrath, but not a paper he's holding) until West notices the victim's glasses on the table and puts them over his eyes.
 Then they can see the document clearly.

 Donald Sutherland's character in Space Cowboys says he only needs glasses for a few things, like "reading, driving, seeing movies, walking..."
 He nonetheless passes the NASA eyesight test by memorizing the letters: "I may be blind, but I have a perfect memory!"

 Sinistra, the bikini-clad temptress in the '60s beach-party film The Ghost in the Invisible Bikini.